Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Evolution of the inter-event time

 where

 and $\theta_k = \text{arg}(x(t_k))$ denotes the angle between the state $x(t_k)$ and the positive $x_1$ axis.
-Thus, analysis of the inter-event time function $\tau_s(\theta)$ and the \emph{``angle'' map} $\phi(\theta)$ helps us to understand the evolution of the inter-event time for an arbitrary initial condition $x(t_0)$.
-In particular, the analysis of fixed points of the ``angle'' map helps us to determine the steady state behavior of the inter-event times.
-This is the main idea behind the following result.
+Thus, analysis of the inter-event time function $\tau_s(\theta)$ and the \emph{\emph{angle map}} $\phi(\theta)$ helps us to understand the evolution of the inter-event time for an arbitrary initial condition $x(t_0)$.
+In particular, the analysis of fixed points of the \emph{angle map} helps us to determine the steady state behavior of the inter-event times.
+This is the main idea behind the results of this section.